The section says 80 days of actual work during last 12 months.Read sec5(2) of the Act.

 From India, Pune

-80 days working means 80 days including holidays, weekly offs and other paid leaves.
-Please be informed that wherever reference of working days for eligibility of annual leave, gratuity, lay off compensation, retrenchment compensation etc are mentioned, the days of service should include all paid leaves, paid holidays and paid weekly off days.
+80 days of work means 80 days, including holidays, weekly offs, and other paid leaves.
+Please be informed that whenever the reference of working days for eligibility for annual leave, gratuity, layoff compensation, retrenchment compensation, etc., is mentioned, the days of service should include all paid leaves, paid holidays, and paid weekly off days.

 From India, Kannur